 Craig runs regular large workshops throughout the UK and abroad.
 He has delivered projects for leading voice technology manufacturer TC-Helicon and teaches on the Performance Academy Program at ‘Mind The Gap Theatre Company’ (England’s largest learning-disability theatre house).
 He has presented internationally on the topic of choral pedagogy.

-Many thanks to the Two Ridings Community Foundation for their recent sponsorship
+Many thanks to the Two Ridings Community Foundation for their sponsorship in 2024

 Many thanks to Knaresborough Town Council for sponsoring our trip to compete in the Manchester Annual Choral Competition (MACC) at The Royal Northern College of Music (RNCM) on the 3rd March 2024.